rrbutani/bzlcon24-slides/slides/03-the-problem.md

 <!--

-On the left is the sandbox base constructed when running with the `linux-sandbox` execution strategy, on the right is the sandbox base for the hermetic `linux-sandbox`
+On the left is the sandbox directory constructed when running with the `linux-sandbox` execution strategy, on the right is the sandbox base for the hermetic `linux-sandbox`

 Salient difference is how the inputs are staged: on the left we have symlinks...

 On the right we have... what looks like actual files!
 In reality these are hardlinks.

+the reason for this is that
 Under the hermetic linux sandbox there's no guarantee that the absolute paths for resources are actually present in the sandbox so... can't use the symlink staging strategy.

 -

 Issue here is:

-Fundamental mismatch in how artifacts are consumed: in both cases, sandbox is surfacing the artifact for use via relative path.
+Fundamental mismatch in how artifacts are consumed: in both cases, sandbox is surfacing the artifact within the execroot for use via relative path.
+But our script is trying to consume it at an absolute path.

 In the case of the linux-sandbox the use of the absolute path means that the tool does an end run around the sandbox.